Why Study at the University of Sydney?

 Clinical psychologists are involved in the prevention, diagnosis, and treatment of a wide range of psychological disorders.
 Some examples include: eating disorders and weight control problems; fears, phobias, and anxiety disorders; marital and family relationship problems; chronic pain conditions; depression and grief; sexual difficulties ; children's learning and behavioural difficulties; developmental disorders e.g., autism; drug, alcohol and gambling addictions.

 While most clinical psychologists are practitioners, they may also teach and conduct research in various settings such as universities, hospitals, schools, and community health centres, particularly looking for causal factors that may contribute to mental ill-health.
 They are often involved in the development of new treatment techniques or the refinement of well established methods, in order to extend our knowledge of abnormal behaviour.

-Three years of full time study
+MCP - Two years of full time study

 - Academic coursework involves lectures, workshops, forums and seminars by University of Sydney academic staff.
 The coursework component is timetabled on-campus during business hours.

 - Supervised clinical internship experience is gained through two internal clinical placements in the on-campus Psychology Clinic and two external clinical placements in hospital and community settings.
 The program includes a minimum of 1200 hours of supervised clinical placement experience.

 - The research component is approximately 25% of the program, averaged across the three years, and requires the completion of a research thesis.